sprk2012/sprk2012-cfp/shugo-purely_functional_programming_in_ruby/README.md

 Ruby has some features for functional programming such as blocks; however, Ruby is a very imperative language and purely functional programming is not so common in Ruby.
-This talk talk illustrates how you can write purely functional code in Ruby (e.g., [persistent data structures](https://github.com/shugo/immutable), [lazy evaluation](https://github.com/shugo/immutable/blob/master/lib/immutable/promise.rb)).
+This talk will illustrate how you can write purely functional code in Ruby (e.g., [persistent data structures](https://github.com/shugo/immutable), [lazy evaluation](https://github.com/shugo/immutable/blob/master/lib/immutable/promise.rb)).